lewisdevelop/TextGameEngine/README.md

 ## Functions

-`prompt(options, topDialog, bottomPrompt, functionsList, arguements)`: Currently, it outputs a function you need to predefine in your code, it must have an arguement called `round`
+`prompt(options, topDialog, bottomPrompt, functionsList, arguements)`: Currently, it outputs a function you need to predefine in your code, your arguements must be in a list. all list start at [0] not [1]

+`userModify(usrclass, changeDataName, changeData, changeDataNameINV)` changes assigned variables in the user class. note, if using something else say `None` in `changeDataNameINV`

 ## TODO
 - [ ] Graphics Intergration